Data-Augmented Few-Shot Neural Emulator for Computer-Model System Identification: Experiments

 \paragraph{Evaluation protocol.} We take $10$ unseen initial conditions and evolve each with NSE trained under the pure or mixed strategies above.
-Performance is reported as the trajectory of $\log$–RMSE between 2D snapshots from the full-order numerical solver and NSE over the rollout horizon.
+Performance is reported as the trajectory of $\log$–RMSE between 2D snapshots from the full-order numerical solver and NSE over the rollout horizon (Figures~\ref{fig:allen-cahn-2x3}, \ref{fig:adv-diffs-2x3}, and \ref{fig:burger-2x3}).
+In Table~\ref{table:normalized_rmses}, we report global NRMSE values for baselines along with their simulation data budget used in training.
+We downsample trajectories predicted by NSE in all sampling strategies by a factor of 10 for a fair comparison with baselines which are trained and tested on downsampled trajectories~(refer to Appendix~\ref{app:baselines}).
+The expressions of the evaluation metrics are provided in Appendix~\ref{app:eval-metrics}.